“In many cases, wins and losses are decided in the opening statement.”

 See both individual and aggregate emotional engagement, plainly communicated to provide you with the information you rely on to optimize your arguments.

-Analyzing 447 attorney responses, 59% were aware of and understood the value of mock trial consulting/focus group services, and 24% have used such services in the past.
+have used such services in the past.
 A total of 70% agreed emotions played a significant role in jurors’ decision-making process.

 When asked about the advantage of receiving emotive response data (such as Jury Lab) on mock jurors’ reactions to presentations, 34% felt it would be “very significant” and 53% thought it would be “a helpful resource.”

-Asked about being able to have a more complete understanding of mock jurors’ emotional reactions to witnesses, evidence, and pictures/videos during presentations, attorney responses ranged from 49%-59% saying it would be “a helpful resource,” and 22%-38% stating it would be “very significant.”
+Asked about being able to have a more complete understanding of mock jurors’ emotional reactions to witnesses, evidence, and pictures/videos during presentations, attorney responses ranged from49%-59% saying it would be “a helpful resource,” and 22%-38% stating it would be “very significant.”